Kyllingene/manners/README.md

 ### Documenting `std`

-If you attempt to document `std`, `core`, or `alloc` from source, you'll run into unresolvable errors.
+If you attempt to document the standard library from source, you'll run into unresolvable errors.
 Instead, run the following command to download the JSON manifests for nightly:

 ```shell
 $ rustup component add rust-docs-json --toolchain nightly